Skip to content

 Attributes:

-ResponseInfo: Status information about the API response.
+response_info: Status information about the API response.

-Catalogs: List of catalog information entries.
+catalogs: List of catalog information entries.

 """